-The Pupil Premium is additional funding for publicly funded school in England to raise the attainment of disadvantaged children and close the gap between them and their peers.
+The Pupil Premium is additional funding for publicly funded schools in England to raise the attainment of disadvantaged children and close the gap between them and their peers.

 Pupil Premium at Alfred Salter Primary School